Quantum 1: Bemused? Bewildered? Me Too

 Quantum (1): Baffled?
 Bewildered?
 Me too.

 For me my own struggles with quantum physics have been extremely important in my re-discovery of religion.
-I can’t understand it of course, but then neither can the scientists.
+I can’t understand it of course, but, to my relief, neither can the scientists.
 A bit like finding out that Bach was a mysoginist and Mozart liked scatological jokes.
 Even scientists share the bewilderment we all feel in face of the great mystery of the universe.
 I’m sure many people will feel this is all too scientific for them, but please stay with it.
 This is the profoundest level of nature that we know, and we all need to make the best of it that we can.
 The story begins with William Young’s experiments with light in the nineteenth century.
 Newton had thought that light leaves the sun in showers of tiny particles or corpuscles, as the scientists of that age called them.
 Young proved that, on the contrary, light travels in waves.
 He shone a light through a slit in a screen onto a further screen.
 As you would have expected, the light fanned out from the slit just as it does from your electric torch.
 He then shone the light through two slits and you would have expected two fans.
 But this is not what Young got.
 Instead the light fell onto the further screen in bright vertical strips separated by dark ones.
 Young realised that this was because the light was travelling in waves.
 Just as a wave of water can split as it passes through two gaps in a jetty and then, in what are now two waves, join on the other side, so with the light.
 When two peaks or troughs of the waves co-incided , just as a wave of water sometimes surges forward and at other times there are lots of froth and turbulence and bubbles, so in the case of the light.
-Sometimes Young got bright light and then when the peaks and troughs didn’t co-incide they cancelled each other out and there was darkness.
+Sometimes Young got bright light and then when the peaks and troughs didn’t coincide they cancelled each other out and there was darkness.
 Newton, it appeared, had been wrong.

 At the end of the nineteenth century most physicists thought the only major problem left to be solved was that of black box radiation.
 This wasn’t necessarily anything to do with being black.
 It meant any object that does not reflect light but absorbs it.
-If you heat a lump of iron it turns red and then when as the heat increases it begins to glow white.
+If you heat a lump of iron it turns red and then when the heat increases it begins to glow white.
 Think of the comparison with something that reflects light rather than absorbing it, say a flower, say a calendula.
 It still glows orange on a hot day as it did on a cold one.
 Why then should changes in temperature affect the frequencies and therefore the colours of light in black boxes?
 According to classical physics as the heat increases even further the radiation should pass beyond white into violet and then into the invisible part of the spectrum.
 Scientists called the expected passing into the invisible spectrum the ultra-violet catastrophe, which always makes me think of the costumes Mrs Thatcher wore at Conservative party conferences.
-But in fact, the action of the heat never went beyond white.
-Why not?
+But it didn’t happen.
+These were problems classical physics had failed to solve.

 In 1900 in Berlin Max Planck produced an equation that solved the problem, but only if the radiation increased not smoothly and continuously but in discrete jumps.
 I’ve absolutely no idea why light moving in jumps rather than smoothly solves the black box problem but all the scientists agree that it does so I’ll take their word for it.
 He called the jumps quanta.

 Max Planck. radiation moves in jumps.